knagrecha/hydra/README.md

 ``Assertion `block.allocated' failed.  at ../aten/src/THC/THCCachingHostAllocator.cpp:158``

 Try tuning the 128 parameter up.
-Worst case scenario use ``PYTORCH_NO_CUDA_MEMORY_CACHING=1``, though this can hurt performance.
 We are looking into setting up our own caching allocator that does not rely on PyTorch.

 To run the scalability workload use examples/scaling_hydra.py.
 We do not use the split prefix for that command.